 Looking forward to meeting you at these registration dates.
 Please bring ALL documentation with you in order to register your child.

 The North Smithfield School Department in conjunction with our Technology Department is hosting our first ever "Time for Technology" event.
-This will take place some time in late January.
+This will take place some time in March.
 It will be free to attend for all parents and community members!
 The event will take place at North Smithfield Middle School and a variety of workshops will be offered based on community interest.
 We will learn about your interests from responses on a survey.
 See the flyer on the main page of the district.
 Please get the word out to your friends and family in town!
 We hope to see many of you at this Time for Technology event early next year!

 Dear Parents and Guardians,

 Please know that per State and Federal Regulations, all schools are required to hold fire drills every month.
 We also are required to hold two lockdown and evacuation drills each school year.
 Be sure that your children are dressed appropriately for the cold weather to be prepared for these drills.
 They most definitely need sweatshirts, coats, hats and gloves.
 Thank you for your cooperation and understanding.